Compare the best Ethereum wallets in 2023

 It’s a good idea to use a wallet to store Ethereum.
 Wallets are more secure than exchange platforms because you control the account details, rather than leaving them in the hands of a third party.
 Without a wallet, you could lose access to your coins for reasons outside of your control.

-A hardware wallet is the best option to maximise security.
+A hardware wallet is the best option to maximize security.
 An online wallet is normally more convenient, easier to use, and a good option if you plan on using your money more often.
 There are some wallets, like CoolWallet, which offer a hybrid option.
 See our top choices across all crypto wallets here.

 Pros and cons of an Ethereum wallet